Program Details

 NAP TIME

-The Nestling room has a dedicated room for napping that is quiet and dark, and always staffed.
-Both the Meadowlark and the Bluebird classrooms nap at about the same time.
+The Nestling room has a dedicated room for napping that is quiet and dark, and always staffed so that babies can follow their own sleep schedule.
+Both the Meadowlark and the Bluebird classrooms nap in their own classrooms, at about the same time.
 Each room transforms as cots and blankets are pulled out, lights are dimmed, and our classroom guides begin humming a soothing lullaby.
 The Preschool House is much the same except that our preschoolers are responsible for setting up and putting away their cots and bedding.